TekTeg/inspection-dashboard/README.md

 # inspection-dashboard
-A refresher project for aircraft maintenance logging.
+A refresher project for to do list creation